MicrosoftDocs/powerbi-docs/powerbi-docs/whitepaper-powerbi-security.md

 The data cache from Power BI Mobile remains on the device for two weeks, or until: the app is removed; the user signs out of Power BI Mobile; or the user fails to sign in (such as a token expiration event, or password change).
 The data cache includes dashboards and reports previously accessed from the Power BI Mobile app.

 Power BI Mobile applications do not look at folders on the device.
-You can [learn more about offline data in Power BI Mobile apps](powerbi-mobile-offline-android.md).

 All three platforms for which Power BI Mobile is available support Microsoft Intune, a software service that provides mobile device and application management.
 With Intune enabled and configured, data on the mobile device is encrypted, and the Power BI application itself cannot be installed on an SD card.
 You can [learn more about Microsoft Intune](http://www.microsoft.com/cloud-platform/microsoft-intune).